manavkapadnis/CoCoTiNe/README.md

 - All the files are meant to be executed on Google Colab environment.

-- The files are serated into folder by datasets.
+- The files are separated into folder by datasets.
 Each folder consists of all variant of experiments conduct of that datasets.

 - <Final HiCoTiNe MNIST.ipynb> at the root directory are meant to be an example of the final implementation of HiCoTiNe tested on MNIST dataset.